Verdify

 Evidence from the lab

-In Verdify Lab, the first design question was not whether the AI agent could control the greenhouse.
-It was which tactics the agent could propose, which control layer would accept them, and which controller would enforce physical state.
+In Verdify Lab, the first design question was not whether AI could control the greenhouse.
+It was how people, source context, AI proposals, control layers, telemetry, and outcomes would create an inspectable learning loop.

 Inspect the Greenhouse Case Study